bmalia/dotfiles/INSTALLATION.md

 This should be pretty simple.
 I recommend [Unsplash](https://unsplash.com) if you're looking for photography.
 Save whatever image you find to `~/Pictures/wallpapers`.

 ### 2. Set the wallpaper
-> **NOTE**: Due to the recent swww update, Waypaper no longer properly sets swww wallpapers correctly.
-You'll want to run `swww img path/to/image` after using Waypaper so that your wallpaper actually shows up.
-I'm currently working on a wallpaper tool using rofi to remedy this.

 Open Waypaper and wait a second for it to cache your images.
 If nothing shows up, it's configured to look in `~/Pictures/wallpapers` by default, so try moving your image there if you can.
 Select the wallpaper you want to use and wait a second.
-The Hyprland error should go away (you'll probably have to restart Quickshell by running `quickshell & disown`), and theming for your apps should work properly now.
+The Hyprland error should go away (you'll probably have to restart Quickshell by running `quickshell -d`), and theming for your apps should work properly now.

 ## Applying themes for different platforms